THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE SEE MY DISCLOSURES FOR MORE INFORMATION

 The more genuine the better, this will catch them off guard and hopefully calm everyone down.

 #7.
 Explain Your Feelings To Them

-Explain why you’re upset by their comments.
+This can be a difficult conversation to have, but explain why you’re upset by their comments.

 You can ask them to stop in the future once it has been explained as there is no excuse.